Skip to main content

 • Failure to follow manufacturer specifications or building codes

 These problems are compounded when builders skip system commissioning or fail to test airflow and temperature balance before closing on the home.
+Understanding common types of construction defects can help homeowners recognize when HVAC issues are part of broader construction problems.

 Who Is Responsible